 We Easterners figured that when the San Andreas Fault and Mount Saint Helens decided to hook up and become a team, the entire western section of the country would collapse into the Pacific Ocean, finally granting the Midwest its long-coveted beaches and fresh seafood.
 We were wrong.
-The toads did it.
+The toads did

 I guess I'd better back up a bit.
 Before the West was lost, the toads had been hard at work chewing apart its foundations.
 They were strange critters, coming out only during the rainy summers to photostat themselves.
 The rest of the time, they were assumed to be hibernating.

 Actually, they were chewing tunnels throughout the deserts and mountain ranges of the Southwest, then up into Idaho, Washington and Montana.
 Maybe they went berserk, I don't know.
 They were just supposed to have dug little holes and gone to sleep.